-When choosing a new floor for your home, deciding whether to install bamboo versus solid wood hardwood flooring is difficult.
+When choosing a new floor for your home, deciding between bamboo vs hardwood flooring is difficult.
 Both options look and feel great; sometimes, at first glance, it is difficult to tell the difference.
 It is often more difficult to choose between very similar things than it is to choose between opposites.
-Sometimes it’s hard to see the wood for the trees.

 Here we will take a detailed look at these two options and point out their subtle differences.
-We will score each on a scale of 1 to 10 to help you decide which is the best choice: bamboo flooring or hardwood flooring.
+We will score each on a scale of 1 to 10 to help you decide which is the best choice: bamboo vs hardwood flooring.
 Let’s dive in.

 HARDNESS (Resistance to Denting)